kevincobain2000/action-coveritup/README.md

         ## report only these types after 1st comment
         # 1st comment will have all types or types specified in `types`
         # 2nd comment onwards will have only these types

+        # NOTE on deprecation
+        # THIS diff_types is deprecated and will be abolished because now it only comments once
+        # And same comment is updated, since there are graphs to measure all commits history
+        # there is no need to spam comments
         diff_types: coverage
 ```